oran950/ry-detector-pwa/README.md

 🔊 Local Loud Audio Detector – Browser-Based
 This project is a fully local web application that detects loud crying or screaming in audio files, running entirely in the browser with no backend or server required.
-Originally built in Python using librosa, it has been rewritten in JavaScript for mobile-friendly, offline use as a Progressive Web App (PWA).
+It has been written in JavaScript for mobile-friendly, offline use as a Progressive Web App (PWA).

 🔹 Features: